 Federal Program Protects Public Safety

-Hurricane season officially begins today and the Emergency Watershed Protection Program (EWP) may be able to help if your area suffers damage from a natural disaster.
-The program can relieve imminent hazards to life and property caused by floods, fires, windstorms and hurricanes.
-Aid may include financial and technical assistance to remove debris from streams, protect destabilized stream banks and establish cover on critically eroding lands, repair conservation practices and purchase flood plain easements.
+If your area suffers damage from a natural disaster, the Emergency Watershed Protection Program (EWP) can help relieve imminent hazards to life and property caused by floods, fires, windstorm, and hurricanes.
+Aid may include financial and technical assistance to remove debris from streams, protect destabilized stream banks and establish cover on critically eroding lands, repair conservation practices and purchasing floodplain easements.

 The process begins when the sponsor requests assistance from a local NRCS office.
 Staff visit the site and determine eligibility based on environmental impacts and economic analysis, then request funding from the NRCS national office.
 If Congress appropriates funds, the sponsor enters into a cooperative agreement to complete the work.